Sydney Mines: Education

 Sydney Mines has one elementary school, Jubilee Elementary (home to the Johnny Miles Gym), one middle school, Sydney Mines Middle School, one high school, Memorial Composite High School.

 Landmarks

 In front of Jubilee Elementary on Main Street, there is a bronze statue of Johnny Miles in a running pose.
 There is a script on it with a small quote and the dates Johnny Miles won the Boston Marathon.

 In front of the John J. Nugent Firemen's Centre on Elliot Street (across from the fire station), there is a firefighter statue which represents all the past fire chiefs of the Sydney Mines Volunteer Fire Department.

+Another Sydney Mines landmark is Trinity Anglican Church on Queen Street.
+Trinity was designed by Maritime architect William Critchlow Harris.
+The church also contains a large painting by Robert Harris, the architect's brother.
+Robert Harris is famous for painting the official portrait of the Fathers of Confederation.
+Trinity is one of only two surviving buildings that combine the talents of these two Victorian-era brothers.
+All Souls' Chapel in Charlottetown is the other.